thinking024/NWPU/English.md

 There are several reasons.

 I have been deeply impressed by the academic atmosphere in NWPU.
-In my opinion, as one of the most famous university in China, it provides people with  enough room to get further enrichment .
+In my opinion, as one of the most famous universities in China, it provides people with enough room to get further enrichment.
 This is the first reason.

 The second one is I am long for doing research in  software engineering throughout my life.
 Its a pleasure to be with my  favorite major for lifetime.
 I suppose this is the most  important factor in my decision.

 Thirdly, I learnt a lot during the past  four years in my undergraduate school.
 However, I think further study is still urgent  for me to realize self-value.
 Life is precious.
 It is  necessary to seize any chance for self-development,  especially in this competitive modern world.
-In a word, I am looking forward to making a solid foundation for future profession after three-year study here.
+In a word, I am looking forward to making a solid foundation for future profession after three-year study in NWPU.

 # 为什么选择NWPU

+Firstly, I have been deeply impressed by the strong and pragmatic academic atmosphere in NWPU.
+In my opinion, as one of the most famous universities in China, it provides people with enough room to get further enrichment.

+Besides,  computer science and software engineering disciplines of NWPU are in a leading position in China, and there are many excellent teachers with strong academic ability and responsibility.

+As a student who aims to make achivements in academia, I am looking forward to a broad and splendid stage.
+NWPU is my best choice.